 - Prop 27 would allow wagering on entertainment awards shows (such as the Academy Awards)

 - Licenses would be granted only to operators who are currently active in at least 10 other states

-- Operators would pay 10% of adjusted gaming revenue to state after subtracting promotions and losses
+- Operators, such as FanDuel California, would pay 10% of adjusted gaming revenue to state after subtracting promotions and losses

 - Portion of monthly tax payments paid in advance by tribes when the license is applied for ($10 million to get license, $1 million at renewal)